What Is a Schedule?

 1. Decide on a Scheduling Medium

 Different mediums will help you create a constructive schedule such as a calendar, a planner, a Gantt Chart, or even a blank piece of paper.
-You have to go with the one that you are most comfortable with.
+You have to go with the one that you find the most comfortable.
 Choose your scheduling medium wisely.

 2. Get Rid of Distractions